 A Disciplinary Hearing is a formal legal process used to resolve complaints received by CLPNA against Investigated Members.
 The Investigated Member must appear, may be compelled to testify and may be represented by counsel before the Hearing Tribunal pursuant to s.
 72 (1) of the HPA.

 In accordance with s.
 78 of the Health Professions Act, the Hearing will be open to the public unless the Hearing Tribunal accepts a motion or application to close it.
-Due to limited seating, pre-register to attend by contacting the Bonnie McEwen, Hearings Director, at firstname.lastname@example.org, 1-800-661-5877 (toll free in Alberta), or 780-484-8886.
+Due to limited seating, pre-register to attend by emailing the Hearings Director, or calling 1-800-661-5877 (toll free in Alberta), or 780-484-8886.

 All Hearing Tribunal written decisions will be published on the CLPNA website.